 What is your choice?

 To date, 90 percent of your colleagues are choosing option one and only dipping their toes into option two out of plain fear.
-Only 10 percent are boldly embracing option two.
+This issue of Intelligence Quarterly will focus on the 10 percent who are boldly embracing option two.

 How are they doing it?
 Many are taking a factory approach to big data and analytics, constantly trying out new ideas in a big data lab, and then taking what works and repeating it with precision.
 In particular, the factory approach processes information and turns the raw material (data) into something useful.